probiruk/salesforce-notion-integeration/README.md

 ## Installation

 ### Before Installation
-1. Make sure your added your current ip address in salesforce whitlist before your ran the script
+1. Make sure your added your current ip address in salesforce whitlist before your run the script
-2. Create Table for Lead & Opportunity with the fields that list on config.json
+2. Create Tables for Lead & Opportunity with the fields that list on config.json

 ## Leads Notion Table Fields:
 ```